Jason Sudeikis: Early work

 Sudeikis had a recurring role on the series 30 Rock (2007–2010), appearing in a total of 12 episodes.
 He played Floyd DeBarber, a love interest of Tina Fey's character Liz Lemon.
 Sudeikis last appeared in four episodes towards the end of the show's fourth season in 2010.

-He began his film career with supporting roles in Watching the Detectives (2007), The Ten (2007), Meet Bill (2007), What Happens in Vegas (2008) and The Rocker (2008).
+Sudeikis began his film career with supporting roles in Watching the Detectives (2007), The Ten (2007), Meet Bill (2007), What Happens in Vegas (2008) and The Rocker (2008).
 He did voice work for the videogame Grand Theft Auto IV (2008), playing the role of right-wing radio host Richard Bastion.

-In July 2008, Sudeikis co-starred with Bill Hader and Joe Lo Truglio in the web series The Line on Crackle.
+In July 2008, he co-starred with Bill Hader and Joe Lo Truglio in the web series The Line on Crackle.
 He had supporting roles in the movies The Bounty Hunter (2010) and Going the Distance (2010).
 On August 16, 2010, Sudeikis co-hosted WWE Raw with Going the Distance co-stars Charlie Day and Justin Long at the Staples Center in Los Angeles.

 Sudeikis was a voice actor on the animated-comedy series The Cleveland Show (2009–2013).
 He provided the voices for Holt Richter, Cleveland's wannabe hipster neighbor, and Terry Kimple, Cleveland's hard-partying high school buddy, who now works with Cleveland at the cable company.
 After being credited as a recurring guest in season one, Sudeikis was bumped up to a series regular beginning in season two.

 Film breakthrough

-In May 2010, Sudeikis joined the cast of the Seth Gordon comedy film Horrible Bosses (2011).
-He had worked with Day when he played the role of Schmitty on It's Always Sunny in Philadelphia and reprised the role on that show's 7th-season finale.
+In 2011, Sudeikis appeared in the Seth Gordon comedy Horrible Bosses.
+He had previously worked with co-star Charlie Day when he played the role of Schmitty on It's Always Sunny in Philadelphia and reprised the role on that show's seventh season finale.
 Sudeikis played his first lead film role in the Farrelly brothers comedy Hall Pass (2011).